Maya1248/desktop_encryption_utility/README.txt

 Simplistic Encryption/Decryption of files with a password.

 Algorithm: AES-256 ECB (no IV)
-Password storage: SHA-256 of the password stored at the beginning of a file.
-First 32 bytes of the file are padded for the hash.
+Password storage: SHA-256 of the password stored at the end of a file.
+32 bytes are added to the file for the hash at the end.
 Note: The password storage method is rather weak.
 Vulnerable to multiple attacks such as: rainbow tables, wordlist brute-forcing etc.

 Usage: